icaroramiires/icaroramiires/README.md

-Msc.
-Student Computer Science at UFBA,   __init__ Python, Dev Front-END and Data Science
+- Msc.
+Student Computer Science at UFBA
+- Dev Front-End and Data Science

 <!--
 **icaroramiires/icaroramiires** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.